-In this post, you will learn concepts of Lasso regression along with Python Sklearn examples.
-Lasso regression algorithm introduces penalty against model complexity (a large number of parameters) using regularization parameter.
+In this post, you will learn concepts, advantages and limitations of Lasso regression along with Python Sklearn examples.
 The other two similar forms of regularized linear regression are Ridge regression and Elasticnet regression which will be discussed in future posts.
-In this post, the following topics are discussed:

 What’s Lasso Regression?